juhithasabbineni0320/Goproject/README.md

 'jack' is a pointer to "Jack" Person

 then i doubleage, here 'doubleAge' is a funtion which take pointer to an int as input, when we call the doubleAge(that is &jack.Age), we are passing the address of jack.Age to the function, which means the doubleage will modify the age field of jack object

+Functions                             |     Methods
+-Not associated with any specific type |- It is associated with a specific -defined outside of any type           |- defined wit a receiver -we can call it by the name of the     |- called on a variable of the associated type function